10 effective therapy activities for teens and adolescents

-This is an engaging, hands-on activity that helps young adults understand how holding in feelings like anger can lead to damaging consequences.
+This engaging, hands-on activity helps young adults understand how holding in feelings like anger can lead to damaging consequences.

-Ask the client to help you come up with some questions to write on a few index cards.
+Ask the client to help you develop some questions to write on a few index cards.
 For example, “When was a time when you felt really happy?” and assign a number of points to each card.
 Use masking tape to tape the cards around the room, with a small basketball hoop in the middle.

 Art can be an effective mode of expression for young people who are reluctant to share their feelings or thoughts verbally with someone else.

-Creating a hopes and fears tree can help your client talk about their goals and also uncomfortable feelings like fears they have that may hold them back from pursuing those goals.
+Creating a hopes and fears tree can help your client talk about their goals and uncomfortable feelings like fears that may hold them back from pursuing those goals.

 Ask him or her to draw a big tree on a poster board.
-On the leaves of the tree, ask your client to write their dreams.
+On the tree leaves, ask your client to write their dreams.
 Under the tree, your client will draw worms.
 Have them write their fears on the worms.

-Experts in the field of mental health report that music can help with stress relief, emotional well-being, and even identify formation in adolescents.
+Experts in the field of mental health report that music can help with stress relief, emotional well-being, and even identity formation in adolescents.